partharamanujam/webexhbs/Readme.md

 ### Block-helpers for Jade-like layouts

-  The handlebars engine-instance supports Jade-like layouts by adding the block-helpers.
+  The handlebars engine-instance supports Jade-like layouts by adding block-helpers.
   * #extend - extend a defined partial
   * #block - define a block within a partial
   * #append - append to a defined block